Tomme de Savoie

 Flavor Profile

-Rich, toasted hazelnut and walnut notes that deepen with aging, providing earthy warmth
+Warm, toasted hazelnut and almond notes that intensify with age, providing the cheese's sophisticated backbone

 Seasonality